Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 Related work¶

-bty does not exist in a vacuum.
-This chapter places it relative to the existing landscape so both human readers and automated agents can quickly see where bty overlaps with other tools and where it carves out its own niche.
+This chapter places bty relative to the existing landscape so readers can see where it overlaps with other tools and where it carves out its niche.
 None of bty’s individual features is unique; the combination is unusual.

 Heavy fleet orchestrators - MAAS, Foreman, Tinkerbell, OpenStack Ironic¶